SebT21/Data-Analysis-Projects/Tech Layoff Analysis/README.md

+# Currently re-editing, will be up later today
 # Tech Layoff Analysis

 Here we will explore the numbers of the ongoing mass layoffs in the tech industry.
 This will include layoff comparisons by company, headquarter location,